 - Stay hydrated.

 - Exercise.
-Walk, do Tai Chi, dance, cycle, swim, do yoga or chair yoga — whatever you enjoy.
+Walk, do An ancient Chinese martial art and exercise characterized by gentle, flowing movement couple with breathing.
+Has been shown to improve symptoms of PD., dance, cycle, swim, do yoga or chair yoga — whatever you enjoy.
 Fatigue may make it hard to start exercising, but it may make you feel more energetic afterward.
 If you find it difficult to get going, consider exercising with another person or a group.

 - Keep a regular sleep schedule.
 If you have difficulty sleeping because of tremor or stiffness, trouble rolling over or needing to use the bathroom, talk to your doctor about these issues.